Altman-S/trading-simulator/README.md

 + For weights estimator program:
     - `cd estimator` && `clang weights_estimator.cpp -o weights_estimator`
     - Run `./weights_estimator` to get the result
-    - You can also adjust the ranges and granularity of weights to generate your own result
+    - You can also adjust the range and granularity of weights to generate your own result

 **3. Adding Stocks:**

-+ All the price data are downloaded from Yahoo Finance
++ All the stock data are downloaded from Yahoo Finance
-+ We use the daily price data of SPY (10.01.2020 - 09.30.2022) to calculate the weights
++ We use the historical daily price data of SPY (10.01.2020 - 09.30.2022) to calculate the weights
 + We will do the trading for these stocks: APPL, AMD, BP, META, NVDA and TSLA
-+ You can also download the historical daily price data from Yahoo Finance, and put them into `data` folder
++ You can also download stock data from Yahoo Finance, and put them into `data` folder